 To be eligible for the premium tax credit, you must not be eligible for public program coverage, and must not have access to affordable minimum essential coverage.

 Use our estimator tool to get a quick estimate on your eligibility and potential savings.
-Or, submit an application WITH financial help for an official eligibility determination.
+Or, to get an official eligibility determination, apply through MNsure and select the application WITH financial help.

 The amount of your premium tax credit is based on the income estimate and household information you put on your MNsure application, including: